-Academic Results Standard

-Excellent 3.00 ~ 4.00

-Very Good 2.00 ~ 2.99

-Good 1.00 ~ 1.99

-See the relationship between evaluation items and evaluation criteria in the attached sheet 2.
+See the relationship between evaluation items and evaluation Academic Results Standard criteria in the attached sheet 2.
+Excellent 3.00 ~ 4.00 See the relationship between evaluation items and class Very Good 2.00 ~ 2.99 subjects in the attached sheet 3.
+Good 1.00 ~ 1.99 See the curriculum map in the attached sheet 4.